oolubeko/Hangman/README.txt

  secret words are written in upper case.
 -If the user guesses something other than a single letter, program should tell the user that the guess is illegal and accept a new guess.
+-If the user guesses a correct letter more than once, program should simply do nothing.
+ Guessing an incorrect letter a second time should be counted as another wrong guess.
+(In each case, these interpretations are the easiest way to handle the situation, and program will probably do the right thing.)